Contemporary Architecture in India & the Buildings You Should See

 Architect: Laurie Baker

 Famously dubbed as the poor man’s architect, Laurie Baker was a British-Indian architect with deep respect for vernacular material and building techniques.
-It has been vividly realised in the project of this church that he undertook.
+His vision was vividly expressed through the completion of this striking church.
 The church has the exterior of a Hindu temple, but the interior of a typical Christian church.
 The ingenuity of this project comes from local bamboo craftsmanship.
-Jaali work (a fine see-through net) is used to keep the interior naturally lit and ventilated.
+The inclusion of Jaali work (a fine see-through net) has been used to keep the interior naturally lit and ventilated.

 Address: Kayamkulam – Thiruvalla Hwy, Thiruvalla, Kerala 689101, India